verrazzano/docs/content/en/docs/operations/_index.md

 #### Change the Verrazzano password

+ To change the Verrazzano password, first change the user password in Keycloak and then update the Verrazzano secret.

 **Change the user in Keycloak**
-- Navigate to the Keycloak admin console using directions in this document
+1. Navigate to the Keycloak admin console.
+Obtaining the Keycloak admin console URL is described [here](#get-the-consoles-urls).
+Obtaining the Keycloak admin console credentials is described [here](#the-keycloak-admin-console).
-- In the left pane, select `Users` which is under `Manage`
+2. In the left pane, under `Manage`, select `Users`.
-- In the `Users` pane, search for `verrazzano` or click the `View all users` button
+3. In the `Users` pane, search for `verrazzano` or click `View all users`.
-- For the `verrazzano` user, click the `Edit` action
+4. For the `verrazzano` user, click the `Edit` action.
-- Select the `Credentials` tab at the top
+5. At the top, select the `Credentials` tab.
-- Specify the new password and confirm
+6. Specify the new password and confirm.
-- Specify whether the new password is a temporary password.
-A temporary password must be reset on next login
+7. Specify whether the new password is a temporary password.
+A temporary password must be reset on next login.
-- Click the `Reset Password` button
+8. Click `Reset Password`.
-- Confirm the password reset by clicking the `Reset password` button in the confirmation popup
+9. Confirm the password reset by clicking `Reset password` in the confirmation dialog.

 **Update the Verrazzano secret**

 Get the base64 encoding for your new password:

-`echo -n 'MyNewPwd' | base64`
+`$ echo -n 'MyNewPwd' | base64`

 Update the password in the secret: